Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 Safe communication protects dignity on both sides.

-That is why relationship boundaries and consent fit so naturally here.
+That is why boundaries, comfort, and consent in difficult conversations matter here.
 Conversations about intimacy become healthier when both people feel respected, not cornered.

 Why Couples Often Feel Unsafe Talking About Intimacy